techelo/which/README.md

 ## Evaluation

-The model can be evaluated as follows on the {language} test data of Common Voice.  # TODO: replace #TODO: replace language with your {language}, *e.g.* French
+The model can be evaluated as follows on the Chinese (Hong Kong) test data of Common Voice.

 ```python